suryakantamangaraj/AwesomeGithubProfileTemplates/README.md

 Resources to make your Github profile readme awesome.

 ### Tools
-These are some innovative tools to make your profile stunning.
+A curated list of innovative tools to make your profile stunning.

 - [Visitor Badge](https://visitor-badge.glitch.me/#docs) - Count visitors for your README.md, Issues, PRs in GitHub
 - [1990s style Visitor Counter](https://dev.to/ryanlanciaux/quick-github-profile-visit-counter-14en) - Add a 1990s style visitor counter with one line of markdown.